awesometoolbox/awesome-apistar/README.md

 ## Resources

+### Version 0.4

+A new version of API Star is in the works and it will be backwards incompatible.
+See the following resources.
+(March 31, 2018)

+- [Towards 0.4](https://github.com/encode/apistar/pull/400) - Issue 400 shows Tom's plan for the changes he is making.
+- [A peek at the upcoming version](https://discuss.apistar.org/t/a-peek-at-the-upcoming-version/412) - Discussion about the new features by the community.

 ### Podcasts

 - [Talk Python Podcast #125 - Django REST framework and a new API star is born